Los Angeles tops the nation when it comes to chronic homelessness. This has been the case for a number of years.

 Sheltered homeless people usually are able to obtain at least one relatively nutritious meal each day.
 (The type of food available to them depends on what shelter they have accessed.)

-Some shelters, like the Union Rescue Mission in Downtown Los Angeles, offer their guests a broader perspective of services.
+Some shelters, like the Union Rescue Mission in Downtown Los Angeles, offer their guests a broader set of services.
 The URM provides not only a place to sleep and other types of emergency services (food assistance and clothing, for example) but also programming designed to provide long-term solutions for a homeless person.

 Unsheltered Homeless Individuals

 A considerable number of unsheltered homeless people end up in what are called homeless encampments.
-A homeless encampment can spring up in the same places where individual homes people gravitate to spend the night (and “live”).
+A homeless encampment can spring up in the same places where individual homeless people gravitate to spend the night (and “live”).

 A homeless encampment is defined as a situation when more than one homeless person comes together to stake out a place for living and sleeping.
 A homeless encampment may have a few people.
 On the other hand, a homeless encampment may have a hundred or more people.
 These encampments can include families, including families with young children.